Financial and Administrative Guide: Moving to France 2025

 The energy market in France is deregulated, meaning you are free to choose your provider.
 You don't have to stick with the historical provider, EDF.
 By shopping around, you can find much better rates.

 After researching my options, I switched to Primeo Energie and was able to save 20% on my electricity bills.
-It was a simple switch that saves me money every single month.
+It was simple to set-up 100% online and it saves me money every single month versus the rates charged by EDF.

 ➡️ See my step-by-step process and learn how to get a bonus for signing up in my post here